makexcake/commit-hw-2/README.md

 * The setup uses SSL Offload which means that the traffic from the internet to ALB use https protocol and from ALB to the continer http.
 * AWS CodePipeline pipeline with 3 stages: Source, Build, Deploy.
 In every push to the app branch the pipeline initiated.

-### Note: Havent succseed in making the app fetching image from s3 in containiarized environment.